 An outline of our free meditation classes in New Zealand

-The Sri Chinmoy Centres of New Zealand offer ongoing introductory courses and follow-on continuation programmes in the following cities:
+The Sri Chinmoy Centres of New Zealand offer ongoing introductory courses and follow-on continuation programmes in the following towns and cities:

 All of our meditation courses are entirely free throughout at Sri Chinmoy's personal request.